November 27, 2018

 But Vue.js has evolved and the core team, along with the rest of Vue community, is working hard to live up to the expectations of its users.
 And they get the job done.
 Thanks to regular updates from the team, we can see what has changed in black and white.
 Now, however, it’s time to understand how the perception of the framework has changed.
 The new version of State of Vue.js will help you understand:

-Last year, we collected 1,126 responses and I expect an even higher number this year.
+Last year, we collected 1,126 responses and I expect an even higher number this year (we achieved 1,553).
 Some questions are the same—so we can compare the results—while others are new (courtesy of Chris Fritz).
 Therefore, the survey is more technical and focuses more on how devs use Vue, than on why.

 Last year we published six case studies from GitLab, Livestorm, Chess.com, Clemenger BBDO, Codeship, and Adobe/Behance.
 In this edition, we will be publishing an update from those companies outlining how their usage of Vue has changed since.